ShifaZahra123/AI_Course_Assignment_Solutions/README.md

 # Basic AI Course Assignment Solutions

-This repository contains the solutions for the assignments of the Basic AI Course by Xeven Solutions.
+This repository contains the solutions for the assignments and quizzes of the Basic AI Course by Xeven Solutions.
 The assignments cover a wide range of foundational topics in AI and data science, including:

 ## Exploratory Data Analysis (EDA)
 - Handling missing values